Rafael Marques (footballer, born May 1983)

-Rafael Marques Mariano (born 27 May 1983), known as Rafael Marques, is a Brazilian footballer who plays for Ventforet Kofu as a forward.
+Rafael Marques Mariano (born 27 May 1983), known as Rafael Marques, is a Brazilian football coach and former player who played as a forward.
+He is the current head coach of Primavera.

-He gained Turkish citizenship with the name Rafet El when playing for Manisaspor.
+Marques gained Turkish citizenship with the name Rafet El when playing for Manisaspor.

-Club career
+Career

 Early career

 Born in Araraquara, São Paulo, Rafael Marques started his senior career with Campinas.
 In 2003 he joined Série A side Ponte Preta, and scored his first goal for the club on 8 October in a 2–2 home draw against Atlético Paranaense.

 In 2004 Rafael Marques signed for Palmeiras, but acted mainly as a backup to Muñoz and Vágner Love during his spell.
 He subsequently represented Inter de Limeira, which he left on 18 April 2005.
 Two days later, he joined Marília.

 Turkey

 In 2005 Rafael Marques moved abroad for the first time in his career, signing with Samsunspor.
 He made his Süper Lig debut on 11 September in a 1–1 home draw against Manisaspor, and scored his first goal late in the month in a 2–1 home loss against Galatasaray.

 In August 2006, after his team's relegation, Rafael Marques agreed to a contract with Manisaspor, suffering the same fate in his second season.
 During the 2008–09 campaign, he contributed with twelve goals as his side was crowned champions and returned to the first division at first attempt.